MicrosoftDocs/power-platform/power-platform/admin/admin-activity-logging.md

   - admin
 ---

-# View Power Platform administrative logs using auditing solutions in Microsoft Purview
+# View Power Platform administrative logs using auditing solutions in Microsoft Purview (preview)

+[!INCLUDE preview-banner]

 Administration of Power Platform products and services can affect various capabilities such as environment settings and operations, data policies and integration-related settings.
 Hence, it becomes important to audit such actions that help mitigate failures, help contain systems of security constraints, adhere to compliance requirements, and act on security threats.